Bassyouni/Survey-Master/README.md

 	-profile.jsp

 	-takeSurvey.jsp

-administratorPanel
+	-administratorPanel

+		-SurveryFeed.jsp "this is for admin"

      		-check it in assginment description

+     		-Class administrator child of User class that has functions of an administrator.